kelly-sovacool/quarto-site-example/README.md

 mamba env create -f environment.yml -n swc
 ```

-to render the site locally
+To render the site locally

 ```
 conda activate swc
 quarto render
 ```

-view output in `_site/`.
+View output in `_site/`.
+This directory is intentionally ignored in git.

-to update the real site on github pages, commit and push your changes:
+To update the real site on github pages, commit and push your changes:

 ```
 git add .